fcures/TreeDiagram/README.md

 # TreeDiagram Software
 Will be written in C# mostly. probably.
-It's some software to calculate possibilities for events.
+It's software to calculate possibilities for events.

-Will probably never finish it